Lower Saxony – Scotland

 Who may apply for the fellowship programme?

-The Tandem Fellowship Programme is open to the postdoctoral researchers and doctoral students, who:
+The Tandem Fellowship Programme is open to postdoctoral researchers, who:

 • are citizens or permanent residents of an EU Member State or the United Kingdom (should you need a residence permit for the research stay in the other region, you must obtain it yourself),